 Hello and welcome to my small corner of the interwebs!
 My name is Greg Linch and I’m a curious person.
 Maybe that helps explain why I enjoyed The Magic School Bus and Bill Nye the Science Guy so much as a youngster.
 I’m sure all those afternoons spent watching the History Channel as a teenager have something to do with that, too.

-My other newsroom experience includes working as an intern at The Dallas Morning News, The Miami Herald, South Florida Sun Sentinel and Forum Publishing Group.
-I’m a former Poynter Young Journalist Fellow and Al Neuharth Free Spirit Scholar.
+My other newsroom experience includes internships at The Dallas Morning News, The Miami Herald, South Florida Sun Sentinel and Forum Publishing Group.
+I’m a former Poynter Young Journalist Fellow, Ted Scripps Leadership Institute participant and Al Neuharth Free Spirit Scholar.

 The opinions expressed on this site are my own and do represent those of my employers — past, present, future or from any other dimensions or universes.